Matthew Bogdanos

-Colonel Matthew Bogdanos is an Assistant District Attorney in Manhattan (since 1988), author, boxer, and a retired colonel in the United States Marine Corps.
+Colonel Matthew Bogdanos is an American lawyer, author, boxer, and retired U.S. Marine colonel, who has served as an Assistant District Attorney in Manhattan since 1988.

 Following the September 11, 2001 attacks, Bogdanos deployed to Afghanistan where he was awarded a Bronze Star for actions against Al-Qaeda and the Taliban.
 In 2003, while on active duty in the Marine Corps, he led an investigation into the looting of Iraq's National Museum, and was subsequently awarded the National Humanities Medal for his efforts.

 Returning to the District Attorney's Office in 2010, he created and still heads the Antiquities Trafficking Unit, “the only one of its kind in the world.”
 The unit investigated looted art and helped repatriate them to their countries of origin.
 Matthew Bogdanos has faced opposition during his tenure at the Antiquities Trafficking Unit from museums impacted by his investigations.

 Education

 Bogdanos attended Don Bosco Preparatory High School in New Jersey and later Bucknell University in Pennsylvania.
 He holds a bachelor's in classical studies from Bucknell and a degree in law from Columbia University Law School.
 He also has a master's degree in Classical Studies from Columbia University and another Master's in Strategic Studies from the United States Army War College.